ReiTony/EduPlay_Back-End/README.md

 ## Features

-- **User Management**: Manage students, teachers, and parents' accounts.
+- **User Management**: Manage students, which is handled by the Teacher side.
 - **Assessment Management**: Create, update, and delete quizzes for grade 1 to 3.
-- **Interactive Games**: Integrate educational games to make learning fun.
+- **Achievement Tracker**: Records the student achievements based on the module finished.
+- **Notification Handling**: Creates a notification whenever a student finishes a module/game/quiz/custom quiz and returns their score on the notification modal on the front end
+- **Progress Report Tracker**: Track and record student's scores from games, quizzes and custom quizzes even their progress on the modules and the achievements they gathered.
-- **Security**: Implement secure user authentication and authorization.
+- **Security**: Implement secure user authentication and authorization with jwt token.
-- **Scalability**: Built to scale as your user base grows.

 ## Prerequisites